SyncfusionExamples/how-to-restrict-the-expand-and-collapse-the-groups-when-click-on-the-caption-row-in-wpf-datagrid/README.md

-# How to restrict the expand and collapse the groups when click on the caption row in WPF DataGrid (SfDataGrid)?
+# How to Restrict the Expand and Collapse the Groups When Click on the Caption Row in WPF DataGrid?

-# About the sample
-How to restrict the expand and collapse the groups when click on the caption row in WPF DataGrid (SfDataGrid)?
+How to restrict the expand and collapse the groups when click on the caption row in [WPF DataGrid](https://www.syncfusion.com/wpf-controls/datagrid) (SfDataGrid).

-By default, when click anywhere in caption row group is expand or collapse in SfDataGrid.
-But you can change this by GroupExpanding, GroupCollapsing, and SelectionChanging events.
+By default, when click anywhere in caption row group is expand or collapse in `DataGrid`.
+But you can change this by [GroupExpanding](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Grid.SfDataGrid.html#Syncfusion_UI_Xaml_Grid_SfDataGrid_GroupExpanding), [GroupCollapsing](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Grid.SfDataGrid.html#Syncfusion_UI_Xaml_Grid_SfDataGrid_GroupCollapsing), and [SelectionChanging](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Grid.SfDataGrid.html#Syncfusion_UI_Xaml_Grid_SfDataGrid_SelectionChanging) events.

 ```c#
 this.sfDataGrid.GroupCollapsing += SfDataGrid_GroupCollapsing;